BlinkPay/Blink-Debit-API-Client-Java/README.md

 CreateConsentResponse createConsentResponse = client.createSingleConsent(request);
 ```
-### Retrieval
+#### Retrieval
+Get the consent including its status
 ```java
 Consent consent = client.getSingleConsent(consentId);
 ```
-### Revocation
+#### Revocation
 ```java
 client.revokeSingleConsent(consentId);
 ```

-## Enduring/Recurring Consents
+### Blink AutoPay - Enduring/Recurring Consents
-Except for quick payments, the completion of a payment requires a consent in authorised status, followed by a payment.
+Request an ongoing authorisation from the customer to debit their account on a recurring basis.

+Note that such an authorisation can be revoked by the customer in their mobile banking app.
-### Gateway Flow
+#### Gateway Flow
 ```java
 EnduringConsentRequest request = new EnduringConsentRequest()
         .flow(new AuthFlow()